EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/04-update-multiagentflow-class.md

 - **Update the presentation step to accept `ReviewsCompletedEvent`:**

+the presentation agent accepts the outputs of agents and then refines it before eventually passing it to the frontend.
+We add the ReviewsCompletedEvent here so that it accepts the output of review agent step function
 ```python
 # --- Update presentation step signature ---
 ev: ProductPersonalizationCompletedEvent | InventoryCompletedEvent | ReviewsCompletedEvent,